kipparker/responsive-img/README.md

 ## Server configuration

-Resizer relies on an upstream server that will serve files if they exist, falling back to the resizer app on a 404.
+Responsive relies on an upstream server that will serve files if they exist, falling back to the responsive app on a 404.

 ### Sample Nginx config